 Maker Lab: 28 Super Cool Projects: Build Invent Create Discover by Jack Challoner

-This book stands out from the crowd because it’s so beautifully designed and written.
-Yes, we’ve seen lemon batteries in a ton of other books but I really like the way this book presents the information so that a kid could pick up the book and do the experiment themselves as well as learn the science behind the project.
+This STEM book stands out from the crowd because it’s so beautifully designed and written.
+Yes, we’ve seen lemon batteries in a ton of other books, but I really like the way this book presents the information so that a kid could pick up the book and do the experiment themselves as well as learn the science behind the project.
 A great choice.

 Klutz Make Your Own Soap